Formulae in noncommutative Hodge theory: Introduction

-\paragraph{Acknowledgments.} I would like to thank Sheel Ganatra and Tim Perutz, my collaborators on the larger project of which this paper is a part (see \cite{Ganatra2015,Perutz2015,Perutz2015a,Ganatra2015a}).
+\paragraph{Acknowledgments.} I would like to thank Sheel Ganatra and Tim Perutz, my collaborators on the larger project of which this paper is a part (see \cite{Ganatra2015,Perutz2015,Perutz2015a,Ganatra:OCconn}).
 The material in this paper was originally intended to form a background section to one of the papers in that series, but it turned out to be so long, and in such a different direction, that it made sense to split it off.
 Conversations with Ganatra and Perutz, and their suggestions, were extremely helpful in completing the paper.
 I am also very grateful to Paul Seidel for helpful conversations about the Mukai pairing.
+I thank Lino Amorim and Junwu Tu for pointing out some sign errors in a previous version.
+I thank the anonymous referee for helpful suggestions.
+While working on this project I was partially supported by the National Science Foundation through Grant number DMS-1310604, and under agreement number DMS-1128155.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.
+I was also partially supported by a Royal Society University Research Fellowship.
 I am also grateful to the IAS and the Instituto Superior T\'{e}cnico for hospitality while working on this project.